 2.3) Explore the Brooklyn Flea

-The Brooklyn Flea is found under the Manhattan Bridge Archway, but it only opens from April to December.
+The Brooklyn Flea is found under the Manhattan Bridge Archway but only opens from April to December.

-The market hours are from 10 AM to 5 PM, and it is a weird and fun assortment of vintage furniture and trinkets, art collections, jewelry pieces, colourful dresses, and delicious food.
+The market hours are from 10 AM to 5 PM, and it is a weird and fun assortment of vintage furniture and trinkets, art collections, jewelry pieces, colorful dresses, and delicious food.

 With about 80 vendors, the DUMBO version of Brooklyn Flea is described as “part vintage bazaar, part old-fashioned town square, and part culinary feast” on its website.